Operation Forager logistics: Ship-to-shore

-On Saipan, supplies intended for the 2nd Marine Division were often dumped on the 4th Marines Division's beaches and vice versa, but the situation deteriorated further when the 27th Infantry Division was called forward from floating reserve.
+On Saipan, supplies intended for the 2nd Marine Division were often dumped on the 4th Marine Division's beaches and vice versa, but the situation deteriorated further when the 27th Infantry Division was called forward from floating reserve.
 Plans had not been made for it to land in the 4th Marine Division area, and the beachmaster would not agree to land all of its supplies on a single beach.
 As a result, its supplies were landed on several beaches.
 When the transports retired on 18 June, the division was left with four days' supply of small arms ammunition and just 600 rounds of 155 mm howitzer and 1,200 rounds of 105 mm ammunition per battalion.
-Only three of its 2½-ton 6×6 trucks had been landed, although it still had forty-nine DUKWs.
+Only three of its 2½-ton 6×6 trucks had landed, although it still had forty-nine DUKWs.
 The 27th Infantry Division's supplies were not fully unloaded until 27 June.
 The handling of its supplies was greatly eased, though, by the large proportion that arrived on pallets.

-The 77th Infantry Division's experience with pallets was less successful, because the beaches on Guam lay beyond a coral reef.
-Cranes were required to load the pallets, and these were not always available, so many pallet loads were broken up so the supplies could be manhandled to transfer points.
+The 77th Infantry Division's experience with pallets was less successful because the beaches on Guam lay beyond a coral reef.
+Cranes were required to load the pallets, and these were not always available, so many pallet loads were broken up so supplies could be manhandled to transfer points.
 Landing craft and landing ships could not come closer than the reef, several hundred yards from the beach, and the loss of twenty-four LVTs to Japanese fire in the initial assault was sorely felt.
 A layer of silt on the shore side of the reef caused DUKWs and LVTs to become bogged, slowing things down.
 Rubber raft causeways and ships' life rafts were used as expedients to get the needed supplies ashore.
-Cranes were used to shift supplies in cargo nets from landing craft to the LVTs and DUKWs.
-Unlike the northern beaches on Guam, where some cranes were set up on the reef, all the cranes on the southern beaches had to be mounted on barges, with cargo transferred in deep water.
-The Navy assisted the forces ashore by continuing unloading operations through the night under lights with the aid of the shore parties' 5 KW generators.